darwino/darwino-documentation/UI Libraries/README.md

 ## Setting up the repository

-The Darwino JavaScript assets are distributed through a private npm server serving all the packages scoped by @darwino.
+The Darwino JavaScript assets are distributed through a private npm server serving all the packages scoped by @darwino (see: [https://docs.npmjs.com/private-modules/intro](https://docs.npmjs.com/private-modules/intro))

-To be able to consume them, you should instruct you local npm to use that server for @darwino.
+To be able to consume them, you should instruct your local npm to use that server for all @darwino libraries.
 This is done by running the following command from the command line:

 ```
 npm adduser --registry https://npm.darwino.com --scope @darwino